About AC EV Chargers

 Which EV charger is better, AC or DC?

-With this question we need to take into account the differences in usage scenarios.
+With this question, we need to take into account the differences in usage scenarios.
 If you are mainly using it for everyday travel, then obviously an AC car charger is the better choice.
 If you are traveling long distances or have a low battery that needs to be recharged, then you should prioritize a DC EV charger.
 It can be a quicker solution to your immediate problem.

 It is worth mentioning that DC charging is simple and brutal, but more likely to affect the battery, while AC charging is gentle and delicate, and less likely to affect the battery, so except for special circumstances, it is still more suitable for AC chargers.